bitshifter/radixsort/README.md

 make
 ~~~

-This will generate executables in c, cpp and rust subdirectories.
+This will generate executables in c and cpp subdirectories.

-## Performance

-Despite the 11 bit radix optimisation performing less passes than the 8 bit
-version, it is not in my experience faster on modern hardware.
-Running the
-code on an Intel Core i5 and i7 the radix 8 sort is consistently faster than
-the radix 11 sort in all languages.
-Interestingly on an old Intel Atom, the
-reverse was true.
-I have not analysed why this is the case yet.

 ## License